apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**LeBron says he hopes to end career with Lakers**
+**BAFTA Awards 2024: See who won**

-You can read more about it [here](https://www.espn.com/nba/story/_/id/39554499/lebron-james-says-hopes-end-career-member-lakers).
+You can read more about it [here](https://www.cnn.com/2024/02/18/entertainment/bafta-award-winners-nominations-live/index.html).

 ## Requirements
 - Python 3.8